cr/thd74/flash_update_protocol.md

 ## Firmware section

-The section header carries memory address and an ID to check for in memory at an offset:
+The section header carries memory address and a byte sequence to check for in memory at an offset:
 ```
 [00277] OUT: ab ab 00 44 00 00 00 40 00 00 20 60 00 00 28 00
              00 00 28 00 00 00 00 00 00 00 00 00 00 00 00 0f